Persimmon Pulp Recipe

 Freezing Persimmon Pulp

 This freezes very well.
-Make sure it’s packed well in an airtight container or freezer-safe bag, and store in the freezer for up to 6 months.
+Make sure it’s packed well in an airtight container or freezer-safe bag, and store it in the freezer for up to 6 months.

 More Persimmon Recipes